Samelot/samelot.github.com/_posts/2014-03-28-osc-photoshop.md

 >
 >    ![Osculator address](/images/osculator-address.png "Create a target to send our OSC messages to")
 >
 > 1. Click the `+` symbol located in the bottom left corner of the Parameters page.
-Exit the Parameters page.
+Close the Parameters page.
 >
 > 1. Go to `Routing > Manually Create Message...` Name it whatever you want and hit ok.
 A new message appears in the application window.
 >